-This is a course in the Service Spiral going across the three days of RLI.
+This is a course in the Service Spiral going across RLI Parts 1, 2, and 3.
 Additional courses building on this session are Creating Service Projects, Targeted Service, and International Service.
 Leadership and Membership have separate spirals.

 While this course and others within RLI discuss Rotary Foundation topics, you should consult your district for specific Rotary Foundation training, especially regarding grants availability & procedure.